 Having been in the business of manager selection for a long time, Wedeking explains that the team cannot avoid having its favorites.
 Even so, they always test a manager’s investment thesis to see whether it is a good fit for the current environment, a particular style of a certain client’s portfolio.

 Wedeking agrees: ‘It really matters that managers live and breathe their portfolios.
-You see enough people for a time, you defiantly get a feel for managers, who are doing that versus somebody who is index-hugging or something like that.’
+You see enough people for a time; you definitely get a feel for managers, who are doing that versus somebody who is index-hugging or something like that.’

-Misra adds: ‘We look for passionate and humble managers who show true dedication and drive and who are forthcoming about their mistakes.
-We want to get to know the manager and how they think, so that we aren’t surprised by the way the strategy performs in a particular environment.’
+Misra adds: ‘We look for passionate and humble managers who show true dedication and drive and are forthcoming about their mistakes.
+We want to get to know managers and how they think, so that we aren’t surprised by the way the strategy performs in a particular environment.’